up42/docs/source/up42-blocks/processing/pleiades-superresolution.rst

 Block type: ``PROCESSING``

-This block takes a Pleiades image and runs a superresolution algorithm on it.
-This algorithm creates a 0.125m resolution for all the existing spectral bands by using a trained convolutional neural network.
+This block takes a Pléiades image and runs a superresolution algorithm on it.
+This algorithm creates a 0.125m (12.5cm) resolution for all the existing spectral bands by using a trained convolutional neural network.

 Supported parameters